 What’s the root of this powerful antioxidant which plays such an integral role in managing our health?

 Glutathione is a molecular combination of three simple proteins and amino acids: cysteine, glycine, and glutamine.
 It contains sulfur (SH) chemical groups which soak up all the toxins and free radicals in our bodies and flush them out through our bile and stool.
-Glutathione also recycles other antioxidants in the body.
+Glutathione also recycles other antioxidants in the body, such as vitaminc C, Vitamin E, and CoQ10..
 In this way, glutathione plays a critical role in helping our immune systems fight infections and serious diseases, such as cancer.
 Research also proves that the more glutathione we have in our system, the better our brains and physical bodies function.
 Glutathione increases muscle growth while decreasing muscle damage, boosts the metabolism, and reduces recovery time from injury.

 Our bodies produce glutathione naturally.
 If everything is working normally, we recycle the molecules on a regular basis.
 But in this day and age, we are bombarded with toxins and oxidative stresses, which can deplete us of glutathione.
 Especially in auto immune sufferers like people who have fibromyalgia.
 What’s more, over a third of the global population is missing GSTM1, one of the genes that play a crucial role in the production and recycling of glutathione.